 Collaborative teams are strongly encouraged.
-Merit reviewers are asked to specifically score the strength of the collaborative team (see section V.A.2) for more information.
-Note carefully that the type of application depends on the Track.
+Merit reviewers are asked to specifically score the strength of the collaborative team (see section V.A.2 for more information).
+Note carefully that the type of proposal depends on the Track.

-For Track 1 and Track 2, team efforts involving different institutions must be submitted as a single application from the institution of the Lead PI.
+For Track 1, team efforts involving different institutions must be submitted as a single proposal from the institution of the Lead PI.
 If successful, the collaboration will be funded through a single award to the lead institution, with sub-awards to collaborators as necessary and appropriate.